SerenaFeng/SerenaFeng.github.io/_posts/2019-04-15-istio-sidecar-injector-webhook.md

 }
 ```

 finally, implementing webhook server leveraging goroutine of `webserver.Run`.
-Basically, it implements
+Basically, it includes
 three processes:
 - start the webhook server, listen and process '/inject' event.
 - periodically update `healthCheckFile`, to indicate webhook server is going on healthily.
 Typically,
-  it is used in [probe](<https://serenafeng.github.io/2019/04/10/istio-sidecar-injector-webhook/#probe-command>)
+  it is used in [probe](<https://serenafeng.github.io/2019/04/15/istio-sidecar-injector-webhook/#healthiness-detection>)
   command.
 - update configuration based on the change of the four configuration files, to prevent frequent
   change of configuration files, a debounce timer is employed.